 While biologic therapies, including drugs such as Enbrel, Cosentyx, Humira, and Stelara, are available for treatment of psoriasis, their use remains highly restricted to patients with moderate-to-severe disease.
-In the U.S., with less than 20% of patients having moderate-to-severe psoriasis, we believe a vast majority of the psoriasis market are left without long-term effective treatment of psoriasis, their use remains highly restricted to patients, high costs, consequent trainburgment and access restrictions, frequent high patient co-pays, perceived risk of side effects, and patient facer of injection.
-Additionally, we believe the rist moor for topical products that treat mild psoriasis to be priced at a premium compared to other topical products for other inflammatory skin diseases like acee.
-This is based on the fact that then comparing the cost of biologic therapy, which can cost \$50,000 per year, an effective and safe topical product for mild patients could have a large impact on the market.
-Therefore, we believe physicians would be more likely to prescribe a topical product for psoriasis long before biologic treatment, and patients sceptific presontais would be more a systemic treatment.
+In the U.S., with less than 20% of patients having moderate-to-severe psoriasis, we believe a vast majority of the psoriasis market are left without long-term effective treatment options.
+While additional data has caused an uptake of biologics, they still remain limited due to multiple factors, including being indicated only for use in moderate-to-severe patients, high costs, consequent reimbursement and access restrictions, frequent high patient to-pays, perceived risk of side effects, and patient fear of injection.
+Additionally, we believe there is room for topical products that treat mild psoriasis to be priced at a premium compared to other topical products for other inflammatory skin diseases like acne.
+This is based on the fact that when comparing the cost of biologic therapy, which can cost \$50,000 per year, an effective and safe topical product for mild psoriasis long before believe physicians would be more likely to prescribe a topical product for psoriasis would prefer using a topical product or a systemic treatment.